 The issue is likely related to a Citrix Hooking.

-Disable Citrix hooking for the affected process.
-Create the following Registry Key.
-For example, if the application crashing is Microsoft Excel, the process name is Excel.exe, and the key would be as follows:
+Disable Citrix hooking for the affected process by appending the application's process name to the value of the following registry key.
+For example, if the application crashing is Microsoft Excel, the process name is Excel.exe, and registry modification would be as follows:

 Citrix API Hooking generally enhances application compatibility in a Citrix environment.
 Hooking is enabled by default.
 However, if an application has stability issues with hooking enabled, it should be disabled.